firstandthird/jwplayer-account-exporter/readme.md

-Allows you to download all videos (up to 10k per site id) from a jwplayer account.
+Allows you to download all videos (up to 10k per property id) from a jwplayer account.

 Copy config.json.example to config.json and fill in options.